grafana/plugin-tools/docusaurus/docs/get-started/folder-structure.md

   - folders
 sidebar_position: 2
 ---
+# Folder structure

-After you install the `create-plugin` tool and have answered the prompts, your project should look similar to this:
+After you install the [`create-plugin` tool](../get-started/get-started.mdx) and have answered the prompts, there should now be a folder structure like so:

 ```
 myorg-myplugin-datasource/